 - Pick hypoallergenic materials.

-- Choose small and secure earrings.
+- Choose small, smooth, secure earrings.

 If you notice changes, pause and reassess the jewelry choice.
 With the right pair, you can support healing while giving your baby a safer, simpler start.